on this page

 When we make payments

-If you live or travel outside Australia long term, you’ll get regular payments every 4 weeks.
+If you live or travel outside Australia long term, you’ll get a payment every 4 weeks.

 Date we'll issue your payment | Date you'll get your direct deposit payment | Date you'll get your cheque payment | Period the payment covers |